wiresnips/ghetto-mint/README.md

 $ crontab -e
 ```

-Add the following lines- it'll hit your bank site every eight minutes and start the report's server on startup.
+Add the following lines- the report server will start on boot, and ghetto-mint'll scrape your bank every eight minutes to keep the data fresh.

 ```
 # update ghetto-mint before the cookies go stale